 - Displacement behaviors (shaking like their wet, lip licking, air sniffing, and yawning)

-Dogs can exhibit one or more of these symptomes on occasion, and it’s normal when they are in an uncomfortable situation.
-However, it becomes problematic when they exhibit many symptomes at once or to an extreme degree.
-It’s also a problem if your pet shows any of these behaviors constantly, as that can indicate a consistent state of anxiety.
+Dogs can exhibit one or more of these symptoms on occasion, and it’s normal when they are in an uncomfortable situation.
+However, it becomes problematic when they exhibit many symptoms at once or to an extreme degree.

 The Common Sources of Dog Anxiety Owners Need to Know About

-There are several primary sources of anxiety in dogs that owners should be aware of to be better prepared to help their precious pet reach a state of contentment and comfort, even in the face of uncomfortable situations.
 While dogs can become anxious for a wide range of reasons, the four most common ones tend to include separation anxiety, illness-induced anxiety, rescue or former shelter anxiety, and generalized anxiety.
-This section is intended to explore these four primary anxiety sources, alongside a few other common causes; social interaction, storms, and car rides.

-Separation anxiety tends to be fueled by boredom and loneliness, though it may also be connected to prior negative experiences that the dog may have experienced when left alone.
-Separation anxiety may also develop in time due to old-age-onset, which can be caused by a steady decline of memory and cognitive comprehension in older dogs.
+Separation anxiety is often triggered by boredom and loneliness, and can also be linked to past negative experiences when left alone.
+Old-age-onset separation anxiety may develop over time as memory and cognitive comprehension decline in older dogs.

 Rescue & Former Shelter Anxiety

 Pets that have spent time in an animal shelter often carry bad memories of being abandoned by their owners.
 Many of them may also possess memories of neglect and abuse.
-Dogs may develop a generally anxious demeanor due to these experiences, as well as because of their time in an unpredictable environment with little routine.
-Anxiety of this nature can also develop into separation anxiety if new owners take them in because they fear being abandoned again.
+Experiences in an unpredictable environment and lack of routine may cause dogs to develop a generally anxious demeanor.

 Generalized anxiety is quite common in dogs (especially in certain breeds, such as toy breeds, Cocker Spaniels, German & Australian Shepherds, Labrador Retrievers, Greyhounds, and others) and often goes unrecognized by their owners.
 This is usually because their anxiety symptomes are more subtle and aren’t perceived as abnormal.

 Many dogs experience some level of social anxiety when around new people or dogs, especially if they haven’t been properly socialized to be around others.
-Dogs that exhibit this type of anxiety are much more likely to bark, lunge, or show more aggressive behavior when around these unfamiliar pets or people.
-Owners need to remain patient and positive if their dog experiences social anxiety.
+Dogs with this anxiety may bark, lunge, or display aggression around unfamiliar pets or people.

 To help them overcome the issue, start by introducing them to new people and dogs one at a time, and allow the dog to initiate contact in their own time.
-Also, be sure that they have access to a safe retreat if they begin to feel anxious or overwhelmed.
-It’s essential to go slow and reward your dog for its good behavior they feel calm.
+Also, Ensure your dog has a safe retreat when anxious.
+Take things slow, reward good behavior, and provide calm reassurance.

 Storm anxiety is yet another common condition that dogs may exhibit, and it’s often connected to a general fear of loud noises (such as fireworks).
-This type of anxiety most commonly develops in dogs between two and four and tends to involve whining, hiding, scratching, excessive slobbering, pacing, trembling, and sheer panic.
-Owners of dogs exhibiting storm anxiety can employ several strategies and techniques to help their precious pets cope with their fear, including keeping them distracted during storms by putting on calming music or playing with your dog if they feel up to it.
+Most common in dogs aged two to four, this anxiety involves whining, hiding, scratching, slobbering, pacing, trembling, and sheer panic.

 While many dogs love riding in cars and look forward to sticking their head out the open window during a drive to take in all of the curious new scents of the world, many dogs experience intense anxiety and outright dread when it comes to car rides.
 Dogs with car anxiety will often wine, bark, tremble, and sometimes even vomit or have accidents in the car due to their fear and stress.
-Car anxiety can be one of the more difficult anxieties for pet owners to handle, mainly because many potential factors can trigger it.
 Said factors include the fear of being trapped in a large, moving machine, motion sickness, previous bad encounters inside a car (such as an accident), and more.
-Dogs can also develop car anxiety if they are used to only going to unpleasant destinations, such as a vet or groomer.

 Desensitization & Doggy Car Anxiety